dotnsf/doodle_share/README.md

 ## How to use

-- First, administrator need to access to /view so that it can handle all client.
+- First, administrator need to access to /view **with Chrome** so that it can handle all client.

     - If you want to specify room name, then access to /view?room=XXXX